How devastated Shardul Thakur turned his batting around after CSK-MI final in IPL 2019

 Here’s what Simons said:

 “I have to tell the story of Shardul’s batting.
 It’s a lot to do with his character.
 He is in the same franchise as I am, with CSK.
 Two years ago in the IPL final against Mumbai Indians, we needed one of the last ball to tie and two to win.
 He walked to the wicket, facing Lasith Malinga and he was out last ball of the match LBW.
 He was devastated to lose that match.
-He was sitting in a corner, towel on his head, for I don’t know how long!
+He was sitting in a corner for I don’t know how long!
 That’s his character.
 Nobody could tell him, nobody could console him... ‘listen it wasn’t your fault’.
 In fact, he bowled particularly well in that match.
 The point I am trying to make is what that match did to him.
 He resolved to go out and make sure ‘that will never happen to me again’.
 To become the batter that he has... the amount of work he puts in on his batting... even with all the calypso style shots we talk about, there’s a lot of orthodoxy in the way he goes about his batting.
 It says a lot about the character of the man that he rose from that position.”— CSK coach Eric Simons via Star Sports commentary

 Respond to this article with a post